 Congratulations!
 Your Debian server now runs PHP 8.1.
 If everything went according to plan, your upgrade should only have taken a few minutes to complete … and you didn’t update your live production server in order to avoid downtime, right?

 If you found this tutorial helpful or have any questions, I encourage you to please share ite with others and/or leave a comment below.
-Also, be sure to check out additional Debian related articles.
-If you’re interested in interacting with me online, you can find me on Mastodon at @[email protected].
+If you would like to support our efforts to create additional resources like this, please consider making a donation.
+Your support is greatly appreciated!
 Thanks for reading and I hope you visit again soon!